From Bouquet to Kitchen: Learn How to Dehydrate Rose Petals

 Check out this video tutorial on removing rose petals without using your fingers.

 Place the petals on the dehydrator trays, avoiding overlapping them.
 If using a food dehydrator with multiple trays, spread the petals evenly across each tray for better air circulation.
+For more fruit preservation ideas, learn how to dehydrate nectarines in a food dehydrator.

 WARNING